What is Lightning Crotch in Pregnancy?

 If lightning crotch sounds familiar to you, you probably find that you don’t experience it all the time.

-What causes lightning crotch in early pregnancy?
+What causes lightning crotch during pregnancy?

 If you do experience lightning crotch, it’s more likely to bother you during your third trimester, rather than early on.